-- 12.1 The official National Federation Fast Pitch Rules will prevail for the tournament with the following clarifications or state options. - 12.2 Double Base If there is a double base, the white (inside) base will be used exclusively. - 12.3 A CIAC tournament game must be seven (7) innings, or if tied after seven innings must be completed to constitute a legal game.
+- 12.1 The official National Federation Fast Pitch Rules will prevail for the tournament with the following clarifications or state options. - 12.2 Double Base If there is a double base, the white (inside) base will be used exclusively.
+No double base may be used for semi-final or final games. - 12.3 A CIAC tournament game must be seven (7) innings, or if tied after seven innings must be completed to constitute a legal game.
 In the event of rain or any other cause which prevents the game from continuing the game will be resumed at the exact point where it left off and will be completed at the first opportunity.

-FOR CIAC TOURNAMENT PLAY ONLY (NOT REGULAR SEASON) After 4.5 or 5 innings of play and one team is 15 or more runs ahead, the mercy rule will be invoked. - Beginning with the semi-final games, the umpire must consult with the site director before a game is called because of inclement weather. - 12.5 BALL The official ball for the 2015 tournament will be the Dudley WT12 YFP (Item #43-147)
+FOR CIAC TOURNAMENT PLAY ONLY (NOT REGULAR SEASON) After 4.5 or 5 innings of play and one team is 12 or more runs ahead, the run ahead (mercy) rule will be invoked. - 12.4 Beginning with the semi-final games, the umpire must consult with the site director before a game is called because of inclement weather.

-Each school shall provide two (2) Dudley WT12YFP NFHS leather balls for the qualifying games through semi-final games.

-- 12.6 The Softball Committee will provide balls only at the Finals. - 12.7 The higher ranked team has the privilege of choosing dugouts or benches.
-The higher ranked team is the team with the higher percentage ranking in its division. - During qualifying, first round, second round and quarter-final games, the higher ranked team will bat last.
-During the semi-finals and finals, the team to bat last will be determined by the higher ranked team.
-The pre-game meeting shall take place at least 30 minutes before game time by the site director of umpire.
-In the event of a postponed or suspended game, all conditions described herein shall prevail when the game is played or resumed. - 12.9 Pre-game procedures During infield practice pitchers may be on the mound only to practice fielding, they may not be practicing pitching.
+- 12.5 BALL The official ball for the 2020 tournament will be the Dudley WT12 YFP (Item #43-147) Each school shall provide two (2) Dudley WT12YFP NFHS leather balls for the qualifying games through semi-final games. - 12.6 The Softball Committee will provide balls only at the Finals. - 12.7 The higher ranked team has the privilege of choosing dugouts or benches.
+The higher ranked team is the team with the higher percentage ranking in its division. - 12.8 During all tournament games, the team to bat last will be determined by the higher ranked team. - 12.9 Pre-game procedures During infield practice pitchers may be on the mound only to practice fielding, they may not be practicing pitching.
 The home team will take infield practice for 10 minutes starting 30 minutes prior to game time.
 The visiting team will take infield practice for 10 minutes starting 20 minutes before game time.
-No team will be allowed to take batting practice on the infield prior to any tournament game. - 12.10 The home team scorer will be considered the official scorer through the semi-finals. - 12.11 In the event of any situation not covered in the rules, the decision of the Committee or its representatives shall be final.
-Selection of teams and sites by the Committee is final.
+No team will be allowed to take batting practice on the infield prior to any tournament game.